 If you’d like to learn more about how you can incorporate flexibility into your workplace strategy, connect with us today or read more on how you can make the future of work flexible for your business.

-Ronen Journo is senior vice president of enterprise and workplace at WeWork, with experience enabling business transformation, enhancing the workplace experience and leading global and regional organisations.
+Ronen Journo is senior vice president of enterprise and workplace at WeWork, with experience enabling business transformation, enhancing the workplace experience, and leading global and regional organizations.
 He is executive sponsor to the world’s largest corporations and public sector bodies at both the regional and global levels.
 Journo has led multiple multidisciplinary teams to develop solutions for core business fundamental objectives using the SpaceAAService platform.
 Previously, he led the urban We campus concept for WeWork in London and launched the Powered By We business in that region.

 Laura Greenfield is campaign strategy manager and former content marketing manager for EMEA at WeWork.
 Greenfield is passionate about building brands and driving business growth.
-Prior to WeWork, Greenfield worked at Deloitte and has experience working for brands across professional services, retail and automotive industries.
+Prior to WeWork, Greenfield worked at Deloitte and has experience working for brands across professional services, retail, and automotive industries.